-- Decreased Space Requirements – With an increasing percentage of employees working remotely or traveling frequently, dedicated space for each employee is no longer a necessity.
-Organizations can reduce real estate needs by basing workspace design on the average number of employees that regularly work on-site, rather than the entire team.
-AT&T’s transition to a more innovative office plan brought them a reported annual savings of $15 million in real estate costs, along with a boost in worker productivity.
+- Decreased Space Requirements – With an increasing percentage of employees doing remote work or traveling frequently, dedicated space for each employee is no longer necessary.
+Organizations can reduce real estate needs by using an activity-based working floor plan based on the average number of employees who regularly work on-site rather than the entire team.
+AT&T’s transition to a more innovative office plan brought them a reported annual savings of $15 million in real estate costs and a boost in worker productivity.

 - Decreased Operational Expenses – The addition of space comes with additional operational costs.
-By reducing its workstation requirements, an organization will also reduce spending on energy and equipment, as well as other workplace staples.
-U.S. Customs and Border Protection implemented a program inspired by their largely mobile workforce that brought significant savings in operating costs as well as improvements in work-life balance for employees.
+By reducing workstation requirements, an organization will also reduce spending on energy, equipment, and other workplace staples.
+U.S. Customs and Border Protection implemented a program inspired by their predominantly mobile workforce that brought significant savings in operating costs and improved employee work-life balance.

-- Decreased Cost of Change – By their nature, most ABW solutions are more adaptable than traditional office design.
-Organizations that incorporate mobile furniture into their activity-based working plan can easily modify their floor plan for changing employee and business needs.
+- Decreased Cost of Change – Most ABW solutions are more adaptable than traditional office design.
+Organizations incorporating mobile furniture into their activity-based working plan can easily modify their floor plan for changing employee and business needs.

 Increasing Employee Success

-- Increased Productivity – It is only logical that workspace solutions optimized for specific types of work will allow employees to be more effective in their various roles and tasks.
-Productivity increases when workers are able to choose the work area that best fits their immediate needs.
+- Increased Productivity – It is only logical that workspace solutions optimized for specific types of work will allow employees to be more effective in their various roles and tasks—productivity increases when workers can choose the work area that best fits their immediate needs.
 A recent study of workspaces in Australia found a 16% increase in productivity from activity-based workers compared to their non-ABW counterparts.

-- Improved Morale – Allowing employees to select the type of workspace they use gives them more control over their work environment, leading to a higher level of job satisfaction.
+- Improved Morale – Allowing employees to select the type of workspace they use gives them more control over their work environment, leading to higher job satisfaction.
 It also eliminates the frustration of being assigned to a work area that is counterproductive to the work best.
-By using Condeco Workspace Occupancy Sensors, Ricoh was able to improve their office design to precisely identify the types of office spaces their employees preferred to use – a win for both the workers and the business.
-Satisfied employees are not only more productive, but also have more company loyalty, reducing employee turnover rates.
+Using Condeco Workspace Occupancy Sensors, Ricoh improved their office design to precisely identify the types of office spaces their employees preferred– a win for both the workers and the business.
+Satisfied employees are more productive and have more company loyalty, reducing employee turnover rates.